RaghavVenkat/min-ui/README.md

   - Built with pure HTML and CSS
   - This is not a responsive design.

-#UI Components list
+# UI Components list

->
-- Smart Notification banners
+> - Smart Notification banners
 - Floating side menu bar
 - Navbar
 - Cozy Static Table